NCAR/SWM/swm_rust/README.md

 ### Install on Derecho

 Same as local installation, no additional modules needed.
+May need to run

+`module --force purge`

+before compiling Rust code on Derecho.

 ### Compile and run